 Applicants must make a contribution towards this fund to the tune of 650 000 EUR as a bare minimum, plus a further contribution of 25 000 EUR for any spouse or children under the age of 18 and a 50 000 EUR contribution for any dependent children who are aged between 18 and 26, or any dependent parents above the age of 55.

-Applicants must commit to making an investment of at least 150 000 EUR in a government approved financial institution or instrument, such as stocks and shares, which must be kept and not sold for a minimum of five years.
+Applicants must commit to making an investment of at least 150 000 EUR in a government-approved financial institution or instrument, such as stocks and shares, which must be kept and not sold for a minimum of five years.
+This amount will be returned to you at the end of a five year period, but you will not make any interest of it.

 Maltese citizenship by investment is definitely not the cheapest nor fastest one to obtain, but having a passport of this amazing country will open multiple doors and opportunities for investors and their families.